AlibabaCloudDocs/hbr/intl.en-US/Best Practices/User permissions.md

 3. In the upper-right corner, click **Create Group** to open the Create Group dialog box.
 4. Enter a group name and click **OK**.

-**Note:**

--   For more information about how to create a group, see [Groups](../../../../intl.en-US/Quick Start/(Old Version) Quick Start/Create a RAM user.md).
--   For more information, see [Obtain an AccessKey for a RAM user](../../../../intl.en-US/FAQ/Common issues/Obtain an AccessKey for RAM users.md).

 ## Grant permissions to a RAM user or group {#section_bmt_q5h_yfb .section}

 By default, a new RAM user or group does not have any permissions.
 You need to grant permissions to the RAM user or group before using the user or group to operate resources by using the console or APIs.